jessicaluong/CMPT419-Project/README.md

 The Dense layers following the LSTM architecture serve to interpret the features extracted over time, classifying them into our predefined gesture categories.
 This approach not only simplified our model architecture but also enhanced its performance by ensuring that the gesture recognition process is both efficient and scalable, adapting seamlessly to the live interaction demands of our system.

-By focusing on LSTM and Dense layers, fed by the landmarks detected by MediaPipe, we were able to achieve an effective solution for real-time gesture recognition, which enchances the responsiveness and accuracy of our virtual agent.
+By focusing on LSTM and Dense layers, fed by the landmarks detected by MediaPipe, we were able to achieve an effective solution for real-time gesture recognition, which enhances the responsiveness and accuracy of our virtual agent.

 ## Changes to Data Collection

 Originally, we planned to use existing datasets, such as EduNet and SCB-dataset.
 However, as our project progressed, we encountered limitations with these datasets in terms of their applicability to our specific requirements.
 The pre-existing datasets did not offer the precise control or specificity needed for effective training of our model.

-To address these challenges, we opted to create our own dataset from scratch, using live streamed videos of our team members.
+To address these challenges, we opted to create our own dataset from scratch, using livestreamed videos of our team members.
 This approach allowed us to tailor the data collection process to fit exactly the needs of our project, ensuring that each gesture was captured in a controlled environment with consistent camera positioning.

 The new dataset was designed to include: